Embed This Data

-A leading economic reformer among the former Soviet republics, Georgia has reduced regulations, taxes, and corruption.
-Russia invaded Georgia in 2008 and continues to occupy its South Ossetia and Abkhazia regions—about 20 percent of the country’s territory.
-In 2012, billionaire Bidzina Ivanishvili and his Georgian Dream coalition defeated President Mikheil Saakashvili’s United National Movement.
+Georgia was forcibly incorporated into the Soviet Union in 1921 and gained its independence in 1991.
+Russia invaded Georgia in 2008 and still occupies its South Ossetia and Abkhazia regions—about 20 percent of the country’s territory.
+In 2012, billionaire Bidzina Ivanishvili’s Georgian Dream coalition defeated President Mikheil Saakashvili’s United National Movement.
 Prime Minister Giorgi Kvirikashvili and Georgian Dream’s victory in the 2016 parliamentary elections reinforced the coalition’s political dominance.
-Georgia has been affected by the economic downturn in Russia and low oil prices, and its currency has lost 30 percent of its value relative to the dollar since November 2014.
-Agriculture or related industries employ over half of the workforce.
+Georgia has been affected by the regional economic downturn.
+Agriculture and related industries employ over half of the workforce.
 Georgia signed an Association Agreement with the European Union in 2014 and is firmly committed to Euro-Atlantic integration and to securing visa-free travel to the Schengen Area in 2017.

 The flat income tax rate is 20 percent, and the flat corporate tax rate is 15 percent.
-Other taxes include a value-added tax and a tax on dividends.
+Other taxes include value-added and dividends taxes.
 The overall tax burden equals 25.9 percent of total domestic income.
-Over the past three years, government spending has amounted to 29.8 percent of total domestic output.
-The budget balance has been in deficit, but public debt remains below 40 percent of GDP.
-Better budget management has helped fiscal stability.
+Over the past three years, government spending has amounted to 29.8 percent of total output (GDP), and budget deficits have averaged 1.6 percent of GDP.
+Public debt is equivalent to 44.9 percent of GDP.

 During 2016, the reliability of electricity service improved, and protections for minority-stake investors were strengthened.
 The cost of hiring a worker compares favorably to the cost in most other European countries, but the labor market lacks dynamism, and unemployment is fairly high.
 Dollarization of the economy is high; over 60 percent of bank loans are denominated in foreign currency, and the local currency continued to devalue in 2017.